steffenyount/DrumCircle/README.md

 # The Drum Circle simple sequencer
-#### with Hippie AI for BeOS R5
+#### with Hippie AI for Haiku and BeOS R5
 ***
 ### About:
-This directory contains the version 1.0.3 of the Drum Circle simple sequencer for BeOS R5.
-It was designed and tested on the Intel version of BeOS R4 and ported to PPC by Will Dyson.
+This directory contains the version 1.0.4 of the Drum Circle simple sequencer for Haiku and BeOS R5.
+It was designed and tested on the Intel version of BeOS R4 and ported to PPC by Will Dyson, and later adapted for Haiku by David Karoly.

 DrumCircle is my first BeOS app.
 So many parts of the User Interface are pretty Crude.